kaiorosa1/100-days-of-code/log-r6.md

 ### Day 32: July 11, 2020

-**Today's Progress**: I worked on section 6, I watched the third lecutre on Higher-Order Functions and did the 3-4 exercises.
+**Today's Progress**: I worked on section 6, I watched the third lecture on Higher-Order Functions and did exercises 3 and 4.

 **Thoughts**: It was an okay day.
 I guess I found something somewhat entretaining to watch and coding wasn't that bad either.
 (A loot of touch typing though)